apathetic/modular-synth/modular-synth/README.md

     - ~~add firebase~~
     - **saving settings**
   - loading patches
-    - need to destroy nodes / webAudio connections first...?
+    - ~~need to destroy nodes / webAudio connections first...?~~
-    - patch loads in store, but app does not update UI
+    - ~~patch loads in store, but app does not update UI~~
+    - *connections load at same time as modules (which are not yet in the DOM), meaning the svg computes props fail.* This is not an issue on page load, however.
+Audio routing also fails as a result
   - ~~don't require 2U / 1U classes -- make a default~~
   - service workers
     - store samples, waveforms